 Jeremy Kutner

-Jeremy Kutner is general counsel at ProPublica, where he provides legal advice on the organization’s full range of activities, with emphasis on its newsroom.
-He has litigated cases involving libel, freedom of information laws, subpoenas seeking testimony from reporters about sources, and access to sealed documents.
-Prior to joining ProPublica as deputy general counsel in 2018, Kutner practiced media law at Ballard Spahr (formerly Levine, Sullivan, Koch & Schulz), and was a First Amendment Fellow at The New York Times.
-He has also worked as a freelance journalist, with his writing from around the world appearing in outlets including the Times, HuffPost and The Christian Science Monitor.
-He graduated from Yale Law School and Yale University.
+Before joining ProPublica as deputy general counsel in 2018, I practiced media law at Ballard Spahr, was a First Amendment fellow at The New York Times and served as a law clerk for a federal district court judge.
+I have litigated cases involving libel, freedom of information laws, subpoenas seeking testimony from reporters about sources, and access to sealed documents.
+I have also worked as a freelance journalist, with my writing from around the world appearing in outlets including the Times, New York Magazine, HuffPost and The Christian Science Monitor.
+I graduated from Yale Law School and Yale University.

 To Hold the Government Accountable, We Need to Know What It’s Doing.
 That’s Why We’re Tracking PPP Data.